-All client assets are held by qualified custodians, such as banks or broker-dealers.
-These custodians provide account statements directly to clients at their address of record, at least quarterly.
+Client funds and securities are held by qualified custodians, such as banks or broker-dealers to the extent required by Rule 206(4)-2 under the Advisers Act (the "Custody Rule").
+These custodians provide account statements directly to our Separately Managed Account clients, at least quarterly.
 Clients are urged to compare the account statements they receive from their custodians with the performance report statements provided by Tower Bridge, and notify us promptly of any inconsistencies.
 Clients should also notify us if they do not receive statements from their custodian.